What Is Inflation and How Can You Protect Your Finances from It?

 Here’s how that affects inflation:

 Let’s say it’s 2021 and the Fed has the interest rate at 0.15%.
-NBE aims to lend reserves to generate interest, acknowledging the lack of profit on its current reserves.
+Banks want to lend reserves to generate interest, given the lack of profit on their current reserves.

 The next day, you come knocking and ask for a mortgage.
-The NBE goes “Heck yes!
+The bank says, “Heck yes!
 Perfect timing — we’ll give you one for 3.15%.”
-You’re happy, the bank is happy and people come flooding in for cheap mortgages.
+You’re happy, the bank is happy, and people come flooding in for cheap mortgages.

-Now let’s say it’s 2023.
-The interest rate on reserves is now 5%, so the NBE is happy to keep its money where it is.
+Now let’s say it’s 2025.
+The interest rate on reserves is now 4.25%, so banks are happy to keep their money where it is.

 But you come knocking for a mortgage nonetheless.

-“So… Here's the thing,” NBE says.
+“So… Here's the thing,” the bank says.
 “We can definitely write you a mortgage.
-But since we’re making 5% on our reserves… we’re going to have to charge you 8% to make it worth our while.”
+But since we’re making 4% on our reserves… we’re going to have to charge you 7% to make it worth our while.”

-Banks' reduced lending prompts consumer thriftiness, delaying expenses like vacations, prolonging possessions' lifespan, and cutting back on outings.
+Banks' reduced lending prompts consumer thriftiness, with everyone cutting back on non-essentials.

 This slows down demand-pull inflation.